zachhannum/the-word-of-iron/manuscript/chapter_4.md

 "Indeed," she nodded, her face twisted in a defeated smirk.
 "I just hope we can get out or beat them back before it's too late.
 Maybe Fastaar will pull through."

 They walked the remainder of the way in silence, giving Viggo time to think.
-The city was cracking under the weight of the Kadorans.
+The city was cracking under the weight of the Antuzans.
 They applied pressure from all sides.
 He did not know what their end game was, or why they had not simply overwhelmed the city with an attack.
 But it was only a matter of time before the force of their efforts came crashing down, crushing the people below.
 And yet those in power, both in and outside of the city, those with the power to act, did nothing.
 Deliberation was a luxury they could not afford.
-Although he hated to admit it, the Lord of Valla could be right---beginning evacuations as soon as possible might be the only way.
+Although he hated to admit it, the Lord of Valla could be right—beginning evacuations as soon as possible might be the only way.

 On the other hand, Vallans were tougher than they appeared.
 Mel's Mother was proof of that.
 He had seen a fire in her eyes.
 A burning hatred for their common enemy.
 She showed immeasurable strength in the face of her tragedy.
 Perhaps they could rally the people, stand, and fight.
 Gather every able-bodied soul and push back.
 Would they stand a better chance at survival?
 They could even motivate Fastaar to join the fight, and surround their attackers.